 Let’s understand some expectations about online courses:

 - Expect to spend three hours per credit hour each week on coursework

-- Expect to interact with classmates via discussion boards and collaborative tools
+- Expect to interact with classmates via discussions, email, web conferencing, and collaborative tools

-- Expect to learn new technologies as required by courses
+- Expect to learn new technologies and utilize these in your learning experience

 What Technologies Are Used?